 How to Make an Effective DIY Body Scrub

-Here’s my favorite DIY physical exfoliator that I use at home to get smooth and silky skin—fast.
+Here’s a recipe for my favorite DIY physical exfoliator.
+I use this at home to get smooth and silky skin, fast.

 - 1 cup Epsom salts

 Thoroughly mix the above ingredients with a spoon and add more oil or salts as needed to get a slushy consistency.
 Then, scoop it into a container (I personally like to scoop it into a beautiful bowl, so it looks nice while on display in my bathroom or guest bathroom).